Candace Bushnell

 Candace Bushnell (born December 1, 1958) is an American author, journalist, and television producer.
 She wrote a column for The New York Observer (1994–96) that was adapted into the bestselling Sex and the City anthology.
 The book was the basis for the HBO hit series Sex and the City (1998–2004) and two subsequent movies.

 Bushnell followed this with the international bestselling novels 4 Blondes (2001), Trading Up (2003), Lipstick Jungle (2005), One Fifth Avenue (2008), The Carrie Diaries (2010) and Summer and the City (2011).
-Two of her novels have been adapted for television: Lipstick Jungle (2008–09) on NBC, and The Carrie Diaries (2013-2014) on The CW.
+Two of her novels have been adapted for television: Lipstick Jungle (2008–09) on NBC, and The Carrie Diaries (2013–2014) on The CW.
 One Fifth Avenue has been optioned by the Mark Gordon Company and ABC for another television show.

 Early life

 Bushnell was born in Glastonbury, Connecticut.
 She is the daughter of Calvin L. Bushnell and Camille Salonia.
-Her father was one of the inventors of the air cooled hydrogen fuel cell that was used in the Apollo space missions in the 1960s.
-Her Bushnell ancestors in the United States can be traced back to Francis Bushnell, one of the signatories of the Guilford Covenant, who emigrated from Thatcham, Berkshire, England in 1639.
+Her father was one of the inventors of the air-cooled hydrogen fuel cell used in the Apollo space missions in the 1960s.
+Her Bushnell ancestors in the U.S. can be traced to Francis Bushnell, a signatory of the Guilford Covenant, who emigrated from Thatcham, Berkshire, England, in 1639.
 Her mother was of Italian descent.

-While attending high school in Glastonbury, Candace was accompanied to her senior prom by Mike O'Meara, later a nationally syndicated radio host, who also dated Candace's sister, "Lolly."
+While attending Glastonbury High School, Candace was accompanied to her senior prom by Mike O'Meara, later a nationally syndicated radio host, who also dated Candace's sister, Lolly.
 She attended Rice University and New York University.
-She moved to New York in the late 1970s and often frequented Studio 54.
-In 1995, she met publishing executive Ron Galotti, who became the inspiration for Sex and The Citys Mr. Big.
+She moved to New York in the late 1970s and frequented Studio 54.
+In 1995, she met publishing executive Ron Galotti, who became the inspiration for Sex and the City's Mr. Big.